 In the Spring Semester, the study trip allows students to experience the practical side of international humanitarian law (IHL), international human rights law (IHRL) and international criminal law (ICL).
 This trip is a marvellous opportunity to understand the work of international organizations and NGOs, meet staff and experts and discuss IHL, IHRL and ICL issues.

 The Geneva Academy Student Association is responsible for organizing the LLM study trip, which is partially financed by the Geneva Academy.

-In 2014–2015, students went to The Hague and Amsterdam, where they met judges, prosecutors, defence counsel and other personnel from the Special Tribunal for Lebanon, the International Criminal Tribunal for the former Yugoslavia and the International Criminal Court.
+In 2014–2015, students went to The Hague and Amsterdam, where they met judges, prosecutors, defence counsel and other staff from the Special Tribunal for Lebanon, the International Criminal Tribunal for the former Yugoslavia and the International Criminal Court.

 The Geneva Academy is a leading education and research institution in international humanitarian law, human rights and transitional justice.

 Our teaching enables specialists to apply legal frameworks to complex situations and challenging processes.